Updated January 15, 2021

 - All visitors require an appointment to enter our building (both Suites 100 and 250).

-- All walk-in visits for Clinic and Prevention services (Suite 100) require an appointment.
+- All visits for Clinic and Prevention services (Suite 100) require an appointment.
+No walk-in services available at this time.

 - All patients for the Clinic and Prevention services require a phone screening before an appointment will be set.
-New patients continue to be accepted.
+New patients accepted.
 Call the Clinic to setup your appointment: (573) 514-7312.

 - All patients with a scheduled appointment for Clinic or Prevention services will be required to wear a face covering while in the building.
 Limited supplies are available for patients while at our offices.